Interim Director, Cooper Hewitt, Smithsonian Design Museum

 Davis, an art historian, joined the Smithsonian in July 2017, and he was the first person to hold the position of Provost created by then-Smithsonian Secretary David Skorton.

 Previously, Davis was the Alice Pratt Brown Professor of Art at Smith College and executive director of the Terra Foundation for American Art’s Global Academic Programs and Terra Foundation Europe.

-Davis has been a faculty member in art and American studies at Smith College, a liberal arts college for women located in Northampton, Mass., for 25 years.
+Davis was a faculty member in art and American studies at Smith College, a liberal arts college for women located in Northampton, Mass., for 25 years.
 He served as Smith’s associate provost and dean for academic development from 2007 to 2012.
 In this capacity, Davis managed the academic budget of the college, directed the office of sponsored research, chaired the committees on faculty compensation and development and on study abroad, and oversaw the science center, botanic gardens, campus school, athletics and educational-outreach programs.
-He has also chaired Smith’s faculty council.

-In July 2015, Davis, an art historian, took leave from his position at Smith College to serve as executive director of the Terra Foundation’s Paris Center & Library.
+In July 2015, Davis took leave from his position at Smith College to serve as executive director of the Terra Foundation’s Paris Center & Library.
 The center offers programs on current topics in American art and visual culture and serves as the coordinating office for the foundation’s global academic program in Europe and Asia.

 The Terra Foundation for American Art was established in 1978.
 It is one of the leading foundations focused on the art of the U. S. and supports exhibitions, academic programs and research in the U.S. and around the world.
 The foundation, which gives grants totaling $10 million annually, is a major supporter of the Smithsonian’s Archives of American Art.